johnny13/dotfiles/README.md

 ```

 This repo \*attempts\* to handle all my dotfiles across my different machines.
-It relies on GNU Stow to symlink everything from the `dotfiles/$user` directory.
+It relies on GNU Stow to symlink everything from the `dotfiles/$user` directory to the standard `$HOME` folder.

-If there are files that are common across machines, they can be put in the `dotfiles/` directory and be simlinked from there.
+BUT WAIT!
+THERES MORE!
+This repo slices, it dices, and it rices your desktop.
+If thats not enough, there are plenty of shell scripts (sorted via OS and/or interpreter), and then, last but not least, are the dev box setup scripts that take a clean install MacOS or Debian install, and make it a worthwhile development machine.

-## SECTIONS❯❯ ❯  ❯
+# SECTIONS

 ```sh
     ◼ dotfiles ❱ config files used across all machines